romanovosad87/code-that-fits-in-your-head/README.md

 <h1 align="center">📖 ➡️ 👨‍💻</h1>

-This project is a practical implementation of the principles from Robert C. Martin's book ***"Code That Fits in Your Head"*** and will evolve as I continue reading.
+This project is a practical implementation of the principles from Mark Seemann's book ***"Code That Fits in Your Head"*** and will evolve as I continue reading.

 This repository contains a serverless REST API built with **Java 21** and **Spring Boot 3**, deployed on **AWS Lambda** and triggered by **API Gateway**.
 The project was created with [aws-serverless-java-container](https://github.com/aws/serverless-java-container).